sakshamsri4/biftech/guide_docs/activity_log.md

   5. Fallback mechanisms are crucial when working with the render tree
   6. Error handling is essential when working with the render tree to prevent crashes

+## [2023-04-27 | 1:30 PM]
+- ❌ Issue: Root node focusing works on initialization but not when the refresh button is tapped
+- ✅ Improved the refresh button functionality and removed redundant home button
+- 🔄 Solutions implemented:
+  1. Removed the redundant home button to simplify the UI
+  2. Enhanced the refresh button to properly focus on the root node after reloading
+  3. Added a reset to identity matrix before applying any transformations to ensure a clean state
+  4. Increased the delay after reloading to ensure the graph is fully built before focusing
+  5. Added multiple sequential resets with different delays for better reliability
+  6. Added a forced rebuild of the graph after reloading to ensure the render tree is updated
+- 📁 Files changed:
+  - lib/features/flowchart/view/flowchart_page.dart (improved refresh button and reset functionality)
+  - guide_docs/activity_log.md (documented changes)
+- 📝 Lessons learned:
+  1. Resetting to identity matrix before applying transformations prevents issues with previous transformations
+  2. Multiple sequential resets with different delays provide better reliability
+  3. Forcing a rebuild of the graph ensures the render tree is updated with the latest state
+  4. Longer delays are needed after reloading to ensure the graph is fully built before focusing
+  5. Simplifying the UI by removing redundant buttons improves user experience
+  6. The refresh button should handle both reloading the data and resetting the view

 ## Template for Future Entries

 ```